0xprinc/checks-while-hacks/README.md

 - `C50` - Use ternary expressions to simplify branching logic wherever possible.
 - `C51` - When operating on more than one address, ask yourself what happens if they're the same.
 - `C52` - Can someone without spending other then gas fees change the state of the contract.
+- `C53` - Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.

 ## External Calls